techwithanirudh/sandbox/README.md

 Notes:

-- Double check that whatever you change "SUPERDUPERSECRET" to, it's the same in all config files.
+- Double-check that whatever you change "SUPERDUPERSECRET" to, it's the same in all config files.

 ### 0. Requirements

-The application uses NodeJS for the backend, NextJS for the frontend and Cloudflare workers for additional backend tasks.
+The application uses NodeJS for the backend, NextJS for the frontend, and Cloudflare workers for additional backend tasks.

 Needed accounts to set up: